AAFC-BICoE/dina-local-deployment/README.md

 ## Hosts file

-An entry for Keycloak in your hosts file is required.
+The hosts file must be updated with the hostnames used in the local deployment.
 In Linux and Mac OSX, this is located at `/etc/hosts`, and in Windows it's `c:\windows\system32\drivers\etc\hosts`.
-You should have an entry that matches the host name and IP in base.env:
+You should have the following entries, all pointing to the fixed IP of the Traefik container:

-`172.33.33.10 keycloak.local`
+`172.33.33.9 keycloak.local`
+`172.33.33.9 dina.local`
+`172.33.33.9 api.dina.local`

 ## Setup script